trinodb/trino/presto-docs/src/main/sphinx/admin/spill.rst

 is running and writing logs.
 Doing so may lead to cluster instability.
 Additionally, it is recommended to monitor the disk saturation of the configured spill paths.

-Presto treats spill paths as independent disks (see `JBOD
+Trino treats spill paths as independent disks (see `JBOD
 <https://en.wikipedia.org/wiki/Non-RAID_drive_architectures#JBOD>`_), so
 there is no need to use RAID for spill.